alexandrunastase/fedora-dev-machine/README.md

      - Sets the hostname if the corresponding variable is set in vars.yml
      - Enables Automatic Login
 - Installs **docker and docker-compose**.
 Configures docker to use 10.10.0.0/16 subnet with a smaller network size than the default.
 This was done in order to avoid issue when connecting to the AWS network via VPN
-- Installs Kubernetes and kubectx.
-If uncommented, adds aliases (kubectl -> ktl, kubectx -> ktx, kubens -> kns)
+- Installs Kubernetes and kubectx and kubens
 - Adds the following keyboard shortcuts:
      - **Super+T** from Nautilus to open terminal from the current location in the file explorer
      - **CTRL+Shift+Esc** opens the Sytem Monitor
      - **CTRL+Alt+T** opens the terminal
      - **Super+D** hides all windows
+     - **Super+Pause** shows system information
 - Inhibts/overrides the following default shorcuts:
      - **Alt+F7** - used as 'Find Usages'
      - **Alt+F8** - used as 'Evaluate(in debugger context)'

+- Installs Ubuntu font family and updates default fonts to those

 - Sets fs.inotify.max_user_watches in sysctl to fs.inotify.max_user_watches to prevent issues with some IDEs